pilafnoodle/plockRL/README.md

 ## get a better simulator
 The provided F1tenth gym in RViz did not translate well at all to the real car.
 Much time was spent testing on a real car which is time consuming and tiring.
 ## create backups of SD card
-Our SD card corrupted itself twice for no reason
+Our SD card corrupted itself twice for no reason.
+Do not attempt to copy SD cards by simply copy pasting files.
+It will not boot because the user will lose root permissions and ownership of its own account.

-# troubleshooting